Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 with additional children representing Exterior Installations and other details.
 In both cases, geometries are pre-aggregated into Geometry Array Buffers.</p>

+<h3><a name="_4_1">Integrated Meshes</a></h3>

+<p>An Integrated Mesh typically is a single, fused geometry that represents multiple real-world features, such as a full block of buildings.
+Meshes are common and can be generated automatically from LiDAR, oblique imagery and stereophotogrammetry by many providers.
+They can also be built by aggregating, fusing and reducing individual features meshes.</p>

+<p>In cases where such "integrated meshes" are encoded in i3s, it is expected to have a single feature per node,
+with LoD children in the direct descendants, filling up the entire index with representations. </p>

+<p>From root to leaf nodes, each node carries a single mesh representing one or multiple features, for a total count of six nodes and six meshes.
+This is typically the case with <em>integrated meshes</em>.
+Each of the features that is not a in a root node has a set of lodChildren, with the same set size as the number of node children.</p>

+<p>The links between all meshes participating in a LoD tree are either created during the store creation process, e.g. by breaking down a heavy and large feature, or they are predefined by the data provider, as it is the case with integrated meshes (Acute3D) data.

-<h3><a name="_4_1">Feature LoD trees</a></h3>
+<h3><a name="_4_2">Feature LoD trees</a></h3>

-<p>In the feature-based Level of Detail approach each feature in a node can have
+<p>In the feature-tree approach each feature in a node has explicit higher-detail or lower-detail representations.
+This approach maintains explicit LoD representations between different features.
+When authored or semantic LoDs, such as Quarter -> Block -> BuildingSolids -> Walls + Roofs + GroundPlates -> Balconies + Dormers + Chimneys are present, these explicit predefined relations are maintained.
+This is how CityGML, IFC, 3DCIM and other fixed LoD approaches look like - a feature such as a building actually consists of one set of individual features per LoD.

-higher-detail or lower-detail representations.
-This approach enables clients to switch out representations by feature instead of by node, as in the mesh-pyramid case.
+In addition, the feature-tree approach enables clients to switch out representations by feature instead of by node, as in the mesh-pyramid case.
 A Feature in a Node has the following properties when using feature tree LoDs:</p>

 <ul>
 	<li>A Feature can participate in a so-called LoD tree.</li>